A discrete-time PLL with a PI loop filter and an NCO consisting of a phase accumulator and a Look-Up Table (LUT)

 In an unlocked state, the PLL noise bandwidth $B_n$ is made large so that it can achieve fast lock.
 In parallel, a certain algorithm known as a lock detector is run which generates a binary output depending on whether the PLL has acquired lock or not.
 Since the loop constants are reconfigurable in this scenario, their values are changed such that the PLL bandwidth $B_n$ is reduced to a smaller value.

 In other articles, we discuss carrier and timing synchronization procedures in a communications receiver.
 These blocks incorporate a PLL as an integral component.
 We also introduce some of the issues faced during a practical implementation.
+Finally, a Kalman filter can be incorporated in any synchronization system for improved performance.

 References